darrenjrobinson/UniversalDashboard.UDFinancialChart/README.md

     Open,High,Close,Low,Volume,Date
     ```

     Date format MUST be dd-mm-yyyy (e.g 17-01-2017) except for CandleStickChartForContinuousIntraDay ( date format MUST be in <dd-mm-yyyy hh:mm:ss> ).
-Day less than 10 must be 0 padded. e.g 01-12-2020 for 1 Dec 2020.
+Days less than 10 must be 0 padded. e.g 01-12-2020 for 1 Dec 2020.
     Transform the data using PowerShell something like this;

     * 1 Year Stock History Data Transformation, remove double quotes, date into <dd-mm-yyyy> format